Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Image_Processing/11_Hough_Line_Transform/Improve_table_detection/README.md

   * (4) Hough Line Transform
 ```
-The result of the improvement result show as below:
+The result of the improvement show as below:
 ```
 ![](README_IMG/improve_img.png)